End of Life Planning is Important

 The simple fact is that we’re all going to die.
 Most of us will experience losing loved ones and people we care about during our lifetime which will have a significant impact on our lives.

 It forced me to ask myself, does my immediate family know;

-- what style of funeral or memorial service I wanted,
+- What style of funeral or memorial service did I want?

-- where I want to be buried or my ashes scattered?
+- Where I want to be buried or have my ashes scattered?

 Advance Care Planning